 This section describes the scope of the coexistence assessment (CA) document referred to in Section 13 of the IEEE 802 Operations Manual.

 The CA document shall include a list of the active IEEE 802 wireless standards operating in the same frequency bands as the new standard under development.
-The CA document should also include a list of market-relevant standards outside of IEEE 802, which operate in these frequency bands.
+The CA document should also include a list of market-relevant implementations outside of IEEE 802, which operate in these frequency bands.
 The CA document may include a list of the active IEEE 802 wireless standards operating in adjacent frequency bands.

 The CA document should assess the potential impact of the systems based on the proposed standard on the other identified standards using the same bands, and impacts other systems may have on the proposed standard: